 - Monitor and manage ill and exposed healthcare personnel.

 - Safely triage and manage patients with respiratory illness, including COVID-19.
 Explore alternatives to face-to-face triage and visits as possible, and manage mildly ill COVID-19 cases at home, if possible.

 - Be alert for patients who meet the criteria for persons under investigation and know how to coordinate laboratory testing.

-- Review your infection prevention and control policies and CDC's recommendations for healthcare facilities for COVID-19.
+- Review your infection prevention and control policies and CDC's guidance for cleaning and disinfecting (PDF) for healthcare facilities for COVID-19.

 - Know how to report a potential COVID-19 case or exposure to facility infection control leads and public health officials.
 Contact your local and/or state health department to notify necessary health officials in the event of a person under investigation for COVID-19.

 - Refer to the Centers for Disease Control and Prevention (CDC) and the World Health Organization for the most up-to-date recommendations about COVID-19, including signs and symptoms, diagnostic testing, and treatment information.

 - Be familiar with the intended scope of available testing and recommendations from the FDA.